Madlur: Madlur Data

 As per constitution of India and Panchyati Raaj Act, Madlur village is administrated by Sarpanch (Head of Village) who is elected representative of village.
-Our website, don't have information about schools and hospital in Madlur village.

 Caste Factor

 Schedule Caste (SC) constitutes 2.20 % while Schedule Tribe (ST) were 0.14 % of total population in Madlur village.

 Work Profile

 In Madlur village out of total population, 1262 were engaged in work activities.
 81.93 % of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 18.07 % were involved in Marginal activity providing livelihood for less than 6 months.
 Of 1262 workers engaged in Main Work, 300 were cultivators (owner or co-owner) while 620 were Agricultural labourer.